 Key results for objective 2

 KR2.3.
-Produce monthly performance reviews to highlight organization’s activities and provision of services
+Produce performance reviews to highlight organization’s activities and provision of services

 KR2.4.
-Produce weekly statements on the needs and briefing on the situation with equines in Ukraine
+Produce regular statements on the needs and briefing on the situation with equines in Ukraine

 KR2.5.
 Add “what we need” section to website and update it weekly